eliemichel/LearnWebGPU-Code/README.md

 This repository contains the reference code base accompanying the [Learn WebGPU](learnwgpu.com) web book.

-Branch `step000`: This corresponds to the code at the end of the page [Project setup](learnwgpu.com/getting-started/project-setup.html).
+Branch `step001`: This corresponds to the code at the end of the page [Opening a window](learnwgpu.com/getting-started/opening-a-window.html).

 Building
 --------